Ace Combat: Title differences

+Other media

-Printed media
+Print media

 With the release of Assault Horizon in 2011, Project Aces created Aces at War: A History, a special artbook detailing the content from Ace Combat 04, 5, and Zero from an in-universe perspective, as well as production commentary.
 This was packaged with the special editions of Assault Horizon released in Japan.
 Aces at War: A History would later be updated and rereleased as part of a special edition of Ace Combat 7: Skies Unknown.

 In March 2012, ASCII Media Works released Ace Combat: Ikaros in the Sky.
 A tie-in novel for Assault Horizon, Ikaros tells a story of series character Kei Nagase as she participates in the JASDF's ASF-X Shinden II fighter program.

+Web series

+Ace Combat 8: Hour Zero, a four-part live action web series set shortly before the events of Ace Combat 8: Wings of Theve, was announced on September 10, 2026 and premiered on YouTube on September 15.
+The web series stars Josh Holloway, Brandon Routh, and Tamlyn Tomita as a pilot, doctor, and reporter respectively during the outbreak of the Sotoa-Usea War.
+Hour Zero serves as a promotional prequel to the Wings of Theve game and is the first work in the series since The Belkan War's cutscenes to feature live action performances.

 Reception

 Ace Combat has been a consistent commercial success, with most mainline installments reaching over one million units shipped.
-Ace Combat 7: Skies Unknown is the most successful title with over 6 million copies shipped by 2025, followed by Ace Combat 04: Shattered Skies and Air Combat.
+Ace Combat 7: Skies Unknown is the most successful title with over 7 million copies shipped by 2026, followed by Ace Combat 04: Shattered Skies and Air Combat.
 The games have sold well predominantly in North America and Japan, where over 75% of all revenue was generated from the series by 2008.
 In total, the Ace Combat franchise has shipped over 20 million copies.
-(Note: Over 14 million copies shipped by 2018, plus over 6 million copies sold of Ace Combat 7: Skies Unknown after its release in 2019.)
+(Note: Over 14 million copies shipped by 2018, plus over 7 million copies sold of Ace Combat 7: Skies Unknown after its release in 2019.)